 The division launched earlier this month and is led by Kuala Lumpur-based Chen May Yee, a former journalist for The Wall Street Journal in Asia and the Straits Times in Singapore.

-It found Muslim woman in Indonesia are more likely to shop online than their counterparts in Malaysia.
+It found Muslim women in Indonesia are more likely to shop online than their counterparts in Malaysia.

-While one in four Malaysian Muslimah’s will purchase a product online on a weekly basis, rising to 58% once a month, those numbers in Indonesia increase to 31% and 75% respectively.
+While one in four Malaysian Muslimah’s will purchase a product online every week, rising to 58% once a month, those numbers in Indonesia increase to 31% and 75% respectively.

 The findings also revealed a healthy 82% of young Muslim women in Indonesia think ads reflect reality, falling to only 56% of those in Malaysia.

 Japanese brands were the most sought after, ahead of European, Korean, and American labels.

 It also illustrated a highly connected market sector.
 All owned a mobile or smartphone, with four out of five women spending at least four hours online every day.
 WhatsApp, Facebook, and Instagram were identified as the most popular social platforms.